 - pay close attention to your joints (ankles, knees, hips etc.) and imagine them being ‘oiled’ as you move

-- imagine you have ‘puppet’ limbs, which hang loosely — by a thread — from the limb above
+- imagine you have ‘puppet’ limbs, which hang loosely — by a thread — from the joints above

 - notice the touch of the breeze across your face or skin